 What did SEG Additions look like in 2020?

 In 2020, there were 7,539 select employee groups added to the fields of membership of 293 federal credit unions.
 Compared to the 7,265 SEGs that were added by 372 credit unions in 2019, this represents a 3.8% increase in the number of groups added, but a 21.2% decrease in the number of credit unions that were able to add SEGs.

 Types of SEGs

-Like our previous analysis, we identified three primary types of SEGs in the data: those that are employer based with FOM charters containing phrases like “employees of” or “employed by”; associations with FOM charters containing phrases like “members of”; and schools with FOM charters containing such as “students of."
+Like our previous analysis, analyzing the data we identified three primary types of SEGs in the data: those that are employer based with FOM charters containing phrases like “employees of” or “employed by”; associations with FOM charters containing phrases like “members of”; and schools with FOM charters containing such as “students of."

 7,109 groups were employer-based, representing 94.3% of SEGs added.
 317 groups were associations, 103 groups were schools, and 10 groups fell into other categories.

 The sizes of SEGs added varied from 1 to 6,639,325 members.
 50% of SEGs were of size 5 or less, 75% of SEGs consisted of 25 or less members, and 90% of SEGs had 140 or less members.

 SEG additions didn’t seem to follow a clear monthly seasonality in the year 2020, although it can be seen that the months with the most additions were February, July, and October.